 The percentage of food companies reporting a) increased emissions in at least one Scope or in any combination of two Scopes, or b) no changes in their baseline is a staggering 48.7%, leaving only 1.3% of the reporting food companies reporting emissions reductions in all 3 Scopes.

-The challenge of practically tracking supply chain emissions doesn’t come as a shock.
-A recent study in Nature identified 3 main obstacles to mapping Scope 3 emissions:
+This challenge is not unique to the food industry.
+A recent study in Nature identified three key obstacles to mapping and managing Scope 3 emissions: